ramontip/firebit/README.md

 # Instructions

-Once you have created a local copy of this repository, you may follow these instructions to set up the backend and frontend of the project.
+Once you have created a local copy of the [latest release](https://github.com/ramontip/firebit/releases/latest), you may follow these instructions to set up the backend and frontend of the project.

 ## Backend